zmxv/react-native-sound/README.md

 ### `setSpeakerphoneOn(value)`
 `speaker` {boolean} Sets the speakerphone on or off (Android Only).

+It requires this permission in your AndroidManifest: `<uses-permission android:name="android.permission.MODIFY_AUDIO_SETTINGS"/>`

 ### `enableInSilenceMode(enabled)` (deprecated)
 `enabled` {boolean} Whether to enable playback in silence mode (iOS only).